DirectorVector/n8n-nodes-kraken/README.md

 You need to create Kraken API credentials:

-1. Log into your Kraken account
+1. Log into your Kraken account thru [Kraken Pro](https://pro.kraken.com/) - *must use Kraken Pro for API
 2. Go to Settings → API
-3. Generate a new API key with the required permissions
+3. Generate a new API key with the required permissions - Start with "Query Funds" to get your balance and increase permissions as you test out the node
 4. Use the API key and secret in n8n

 ### Required Permissions